shreyanavada/Banking-System/README.md

 # Banking-System

+## Problem Statement
+To design and implement a simple banking system in C++ that allows users to manage bank accounts and perform basic banking operations using object-oriented programming and file handling.

+## Description
 This project is a console-based Banking System developed using C++.
 It allows users to create bank accounts, deposit and withdraw money, check account balances, and close accounts.